757.287.1800

 Influential student of Sensei Matsumura's, considered by many as the "father of modern karate", because he introduced the art to the Okinawan public, after it initially was practiced in complete privacy, even secretly, as a fighting art for Okinawa's gentry.
 He developed several new Kata and curricula to teach Karate at Okinawan schools.

-The re-examination of previous findings, done since the creation of the Karate Kaikan in Okinawa, reveals new facts; e.g. that the popular photo of Anko Itosu, published 2006 in "Okinawa Times" actually shows the fencing instructor Miyake Sango.
-We heartily thank Sensei Franz for pointing us here into the right direction.
-The above image he shared was drawn by the artist Lara Chamberlain, based on a photo of Sensei Itosu the Okinawan research group found and published.
+The re-examination of previous findings, done since the creation of the Karate Kaikan in Okinawa, reveals new facts; e.g. that the popular photo of Anko Itosu,published 2006 in "Okinawa Times" actually shows the fencing instructor Miyake Sango.
+The above image was drawn by artist & sensei Lara Chamberlain, based on a photo of Sensei Itosu the Okinawan research group found and published.

 Chosin Chibana